 USCIS administers humanitarian programs that provide protection to individuals inside or outside of the U.S. who may be displaced by war, famine, civil and political unrest, or risk of torture and death by others.
 Learn more about humanitarian parole laws, asylum laws, and refugee laws.

 USCIS oversees the first steps for U.S. citizens to adopt children from foreign countries.
 Learn more about immigration through adoption in Nevada.

-Aliens in Nevada who leave the U.S. for emergency reasons may have trouble later reentering the U.S. unless they get the proper documentation before the trip.
+Aliens in Nevada who leave the U.S. for emergency reasons may have trouble later re-entering the U.S. unless they get the proper documentation before the trip.
 Learn more about emergency travel.

 Furthermore, USCIS gives immigrants current and correct information to help them effectively integrate into American civic culture.

 Maybe not.
 Foreigners who are planning to temporarily leave their home countries to visit Las Vegas for business or pleasure would apply to the U.S. Department of State through a DS 160 Form.
-But if they choose to extend their non-immigrant visas to stay longer in the U.S., then they would need to petition the USCIS for an extension of stay using a I-539 Form.
+But if they choose to extend their non-immigrant visas to stay longer in the U.S., then they would need to petition the USCIS for an extension of stay using an I-539 Form.

 The Las Vegas USCIS field office is located at:

 5650 West Badura Avenue, Suite 100